|Australian Institute of TechnicalChefs Inc.|

-These assessments are available to Australian professional chefs who seek to apply for membership of the Australian Institute of TechnicalChefs.Inc, particularly for applicants who are unable to demonstrate 1000 education credit points in formal technical education, and who will be required to sit a basic culinary knowledge examination.
+This assessment is available to Australian chefs who seek to apply for membership of the Australian Institute of TechnicalChefs Inc. Particularly for applicants who are unable to document 1000 education credit points in formal technical education.

 There are two tests:

 2. Formal - Assessment of Culinary Knowledge.
-(The formal assessment combines two sets of subjects: Cuisine Knowledge, and Kitchen Administration knowledge into one one overall assessment of culinary knowledge).
+(The formal assessment combines: Cuisine and Kitchen Administration knowledge into one assessment of culinary knowledge).

 |1.
 Basic Food Preparations - Mise en place